 If, however, you can’t move past your conditioning, at best you’ll simply continue creating limited and derivative work.

 Real art is never solely about painting or techniques.
-Instead, it’s about seeing clearly, then responding passionately and authentically to what you see.”
+Instead, it’s about seeing clearly, then responding authentically and passionately to what you see and feel.”

 Years later, that same advice, wrapped in unfamiliar words, surfaced in my meditation studies.
 In that context, the advice urged one to move beyond the trap of the conditioned mind.
-Its single purpose was to inspire one to see the world as it truly is.
+And that advice’s single purpose was to inspire one to see the world as it truly is.

 To embrace the possibility of seeing with an unconditioned eye, one must first develop an awareness of one’s prevailing conditioning and acknowledge how deeply it runs.